Llanelli Town A.F.C.: Stadium

 The first ground improvement started in the summer of 2008 by building a seated stand to accommodate 300 supporters.
-This takes the Stebonheath Park seated capacity to 1,003 – therefore making it a UEFA-compliant stadium for European football.
+This takes the Stebonheath Park seated capacity to 1,003 – thus making it a UEFA-compliant stadium for European football.

 Llanelli in Europe

 2006–07 UEFA Cup

 Llanelli's first ever game in Europe was against Swedish team Gefle IF.
 Going a goal down early on in the game at the Swedish national stadium, Llanelli rallied and won the game 2–1 thanks to a debut goal from Rhys Griffiths and a goal from Jacob Mingorance.
 The return leg was played at Stradey Park in front of a crowd of 5,000, it finished 0–0.
 The draw for the second qualifying round put them up against Danish side Odense Boldklub.
 The Reds lost the away leg 1–0.
 The home leg was played at Swansea's Liberty stadium, Antonio Corbishierio put the Reds 1–0 up on the night to bring the aggregate scores level, Odense destroyed Llanelli's hopes of progression by running out 5–1 winners on the night and 6–1 on aggregate.